Sequential Monte Carlo approximations of Wasserstein--Fisher--Rao gradient flows: Analytic solutions: Multivariate Gaussian case

 The explicit solution in the 1D case is given by

 showing that $C_t$ must approach $C_\pi$ faster than $\exp(t/C_\pi)$ grows, which is guaranteed by the factor 2 in the expression for $C_t$.
-Explicit solution of the covariance evolution under the WFR flow are give in \cite[Remark 2.3]{liero2025evolution}.
+Explicit solution of the covariance evolution under the WFR flow are given in \citet[Remark 2.3]{liero2025evolution}.

-\paragraph*{Tempered Wasserstein flow (Tempered Langevin; \cite{Chehab2024})} Recall the diffusion process characterising Tempered Langevin is given by